What is Project Cost Management?

 Estimate Costs has nine tools and techniques used to derive estimates:

 - Reserve analysis.

 - Cost of quality.

 - Project management estimating software.

 - Vendor bid analysis.

 Activity cost estimates in project cost management are quantitative assessments of the probable costs required to complete project work.
 Cost estimates can be presented in summary form or in detail.
 Costs are estimated for all resources that are applied to the activity cost estimate.
 This includes, but is not limited to, direct labor, materials, equipment, services, facilities, information technology, and special categories such as cost of financing (including interest charges), an inflation allowance, exchange rates, or a cost contingency reserve.

 Basis of Estimates: Basis of estimates is the supporting detail for the activity cost estimates and includes any information that describes how the estimates were developed, what assumptions were made during the Estimate Costs process, and any other details you think are needed.
-According to the PMBOK® Guide and as you can find details in online project management courses, online diploma in project management and project management degree online (globally recognized project management qualifications).
+According to the PMBOK® Guide and as you can find details in project management degree, postgraduate diploma in project management, and masters in project management.
 The basis of estimates should include at least the following:

 - A description of how the estimate was developed or the basis for the estimate.